 As Chair of the Commonwealth Council on Bridging the Nutritional Divide, the First Lady has brought together stakeholders from diverse sectors of the food system to focus on eliminating childhood hunger in Virginia, developing local agriculture markets, and promoting community efforts that link locally grown food, education, health and nutrition.

 The First Lady is committed to supporting Virginia’s active-duty military and their families.
 Mrs. McAuliffe is honored to serve as the Governor’s designee to the Virginia Council on the Interstate Compact on Educational Opportunity for Military Children.
 The Council assists in easing the transition of children of military families into Virginia schools, a process that can be difficult due to frequent moves and deployment of their parents.
 She has made it a top priority to ensure that Virginia provides the most effective supports available in addressing the unique concerns of our service men and women and their families.

-Mrs. McAuliffe has long been devoted to the arts and education.
+Mrs. McAuliffe has worked to advance the arts and education for many years.
 She has served on the Boards of Trustees of the Kennedy Center for the Performing Arts and the Smithsonian Institution.
 She is honored by the opportunity to use her platform as First Lady to help promote the unique historical, cultural and art treasures of the Commonwealth for both tourism and educational purposes.